yanyanwu0358/Linux/README.md

 ### by Yanyan Wu @ *June 2018*

 ## Overview
-Use  Amazon Lightsail to set up  a baseline Ubuntu Linux server instance and  to host the product catalog applications that we developed earlier in this course.
+Use  Amazon Lightsail to set up  a baseline Ubuntu Linux server instance and  to host the product catalog application that we developed earlier in this course (Here is the github link to the product catalog application: https://github.com/yanyanwu0358/catalog ).

 ## Project requirements
 1. Change the SSH port from  **22**  to  **2200**.
 Make sure to configure the Lightsail firewall to allow it.